idfubar/AV102/week3/pair_programming.md

-... in the next section ... so again I mean the pair programming it's not this side by side you know one person just half falling asleep ... there's this idea the driver and navigator ... and the driver will do that the typing and the navigator ... will be constantly reviewing the code and thinking about the longer-term strategy and so on and talking all the time.
+... in the next section ... so again I mean the pair programming it's not this side by side you know one person just half falling asleep ... there's this idea the driver and navigator ... and the driver will do - the typing and the navigator ... will be constantly reviewing the code and thinking about the longer-term strategy and so on and talking all the time.
 It's also important to switch roles ...